- Open Access

 Additional file 1: Figure S1: Alternative growth selection systems for isolation of a-type or α-type yeast cells by formation of the a1-α2 complex.
 (A) Plasmids used for a-type-specific URA3 gene expression.
 The plasmid pLS-2U was used in combination with pH2G-Pa1, which suppresses the mating ability of α-type cells.
 (B) The OD600 values of cultures of double transformants (harboring both plasmids pLS-2U and pH2G-Pa1) at 24 h cultivation.
 Black bars indicate cultivation with uracil, and gray bars indicate cultivation without uracil.
 (C) Plasmids used for α-type-specific URA3 gene expression.
 The plasmid pHS-3U was used in combination with pL3G-2α, which is required for suppressing the mating ability of a-type cells.
 (D) The OD600 values of cultures of double transformants (harboring both plasmids pHS-3U and pL3G-2α) at 24 h cultivation.
 Black bars indicate cultivation with uracil, and gray bars indicate cultivation without uracil.
 (PDF 60 KB)

-Additional file 2: Table S1.
+Additional file 2: Supporting information for Materials and Methods.
+Table S1.
 Sequences of oligonucleotides used to construct plasmids.
 (DOC 47 KB)

 Additional file 3: Figure S2: Growth of yeast transformants harboring kanMX4 selection marker gene.
 (A) Plasmid map of pLS-2 K containing CEN6/ARSH4 origin of replication (providing cellular retention of single-copy plasmids) and P STE2 -kanMX4 construct (activated in a-type yeast cells).
 (B) The growth curves of pLS-2 K transformants.
 Closed symbols indicate cultivation without G418, and open symbols indicate cultivation with G418.
 (C) Plasmid map of pHS-HoK-2α containing CEN6/ARSH4 origin of replication and P HO -kanMX4 construct combined with P STE2 -α2 construct (activated in α-type yeast cells).
 (D) The growth curves of pHS-HoK-2α transformants.
 Symbols are as in B. (PDF 97 KB)